emilosmanbegovicmm/emilosman/_posts/2020-06-28-emil-graphics.md

 [[Website]](https://emil.graphics)

 A portfolio of visual art.
-Made with Ruby on Rails, includes a webshop with PayPal integration.
+Made with Ruby on Rails and includes a webshop with PayPal integration.